amosbastian/utopian.rocks/CONTRIBUTING.md

 # Contributing to Utopian.info
-I'd love for anyone to contribute to Utopian.info!
+I'd love for anyone to contribute to Utopian.rocks!
 Any contributions are appreciated, whether it's:

 - Discussing best pracices, state of the code etc.
 - Reporting or fixing a bug